Pairing strategies for the Maker-Breaker game on the hypercube with subcubes as winning sets: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{Q12Five}, we explain the main techniques behind constructing our \BPSs\ through an illustrative example.
-In Section~\ref{MainThms}, we state and prove a theorem which uses those techniques and can be used to produce an upper bound on $ps(n)$ of $n/3+1$ if $n = 6\cdot 4^d$ or $n = 9\cdot 4^d$ for some $d \geq 1$.
-In Section~\ref{Rotate}, we enhance the techniques from Section~\ref{MainThms} to prove Theorem~\ref{Q4d_d+1}, which yields an upper bound on $ps(n)$ of $n/4+1$ when $n$ is a power of 4.
-In Section~\ref{SpecValues}, we briefly discuss \BPSs\ for specific values of $n$ and $k$, including the result that $ps(n) \leq \frac{3}{7} n +1$ for all $n \geq 3$.
-In Section~\ref{ExtraResults}, we prove a generalization of a lemma from Section~\ref{Rotate} in order to allow us to prove Theorem~\ref{Q3d_d+1}, which is similar to Theorem~\ref{Q4d_d+1}, yet yields an upper bound on $ps(n)$ of $n/3+1$ when $n$ is a power of 3.

-In Section~\ref{conclusion}, we briefly mention how our results from Theorems~\ref{Q4d_d+1} and \ref{Q3d_d+1} can be viewed as a variation of $d$-polychromatic edge colorings of $Q_n$.
+In Section~\ref{Q12Five}, we give some basic definitions and explain the main techniques behind constructing our \BPSs\ through an illustrative example.
+In Section~\ref{MainThms}, we state and prove a theorem which uses those techniques and can be used to show $\ps(n) \leq n/3+1$ if $n = 6\cdot 4^d$ or $n = 9\cdot 4^d$ for some $d \geq 1$.
+In Section~\ref{Rotate}, we enhance the techniques from Section~\ref{MainThms} to prove that $\ps(n) \leq n/4+1$ when $n$ is a power of 4.
+In Section~\ref{SpecValues}, we briefly discuss \BPSs\ for specific values of $n$ and $k$, including the result that $\ps(n) \leq \left\lfloor\frac{3}{7} n \right\rfloor +1$ for all $n \geq 3$.
+In Section~\ref{ExtraResults}, we prove $\ps(n) \leq n/3+1$ when $n$ is a power of 3.
+In Section~\ref{conclusion}, we briefly mention how some of our results can be viewed as a variation of $d$-polychromatic edge colorings of $Q_n$.